 Processions of blacks, dark blues and rich purples are set against the glistening backdrop of Mojácar’s whitewashed houses, and glorious choral singing fills the air.

 The celebrations here exude a mournful beauty, but things liven up in the evenings and the small village normally hosts a number of magical events for children to enjoy.

-Seville arguably holds some of the most elaborate processions during Easter Week, and it’s at night time when these festivities really come alive here.
+Seville arguably holds some of the most elaborate processions during Easter Week.
+It’s at night time when these festivities really come alive here.

-Renowned for its unique wooden pasos, these lifelike painted sculptures, weighing more than a metric ton, are carried by a large group of costaleros, men wearing headdresses which resemble sacks, which makes it look like the statues are walking on their own.
+Renowned for its unique wooden pasos, these lifelike painted sculptures, weighing more than a metric ton, are carried by a large group of costaleros, men wearing headdresses which resemble sacks.
+This makes it look like the statues are walking on their own.

 The air becomes thick with smoke, and inspiring classical music is played loudly as the processions continue from dusk till dawn.
 For many in Seville, and across Andalucia, Semana Santa is more than just religious processions, as Easter Week marks the arrival of Spring and many bars and restaurants will host parties, to continue celebrating in their own way.

 To see an award-winning fiesta, Zamora is the place to go.
 It’s the oldest celebration of its kind in Spain, and the processions are dark, moody, and sombre.